 New developments run the risk of reducing the capacity of the land to provide natural drainage, and this increases the risk of surface water runoff.

-So, even if your site/development is not in an area where flooding problems generally occur, the ageing drainage infrastructure in the vicinity of the site which dos not have the capacity to deal with extreme rainfall events due to climate change, and increased urbanisation, may be the reason why a Flood Risk Assessment is required.
+So, even if your site/development is not in an area where flooding problems generally occur, the ageing drainage infrastructure in the vicinity of the site does not have the capacity to deal with extreme rainfall events due to climate change and increased urbanisation, maybe the reason why a Flood Risk Assessment is required.

-Other Sources of Flooding We Assess During an FRA
+Other Sources of Flooding We Assess During an FLOOD RISK ASSESSMENTS

 - Fluvial and Tidal (from the Rivers and the Sea)